 - understand the foundation of how your business acts and operates

 - value design as an asset to your business rather than seeing it as an expense

 - want to work with someone who really gets you

 - think happy hour is the best hour

 - want to market yourself in an assertive, non-douchey way

-If the above resonates with you and you’re ready to up your game, I’d love to hear from you.
+If the above resonates with you and you’re ready for a creative partner, I’d love to hear from you.